Haplogroup E-M329

 Haplogroup E-M329, also known as E1b1a2, is a human Y-chromosome DNA haplogroup.
 (Note: E-M329 is formerly known as E1b1c.)
 E-M329 is mostly found in East Africa.

 Origin

 Trombetta et al. (2011) suggested an origin in East Africa:

 The new topology here reported has important implications as to the origins of the haplogroup E-P2.
 Using the principle of the phylogeographic parsimony, the resolution of the E-M215 trifurcation in favor of a common ancestor of E-M2 and E-M329 strongly supports the hypothesis that haplogroup E-P2 originated in eastern Africa, as previously suggested, and that chromosomes E-M2, so frequently observed in sub-Saharan Africa, trace their descent to a common ancestor present in eastern Africa.

 Distribution

-E-M329 is mostly found in East Africa.
-E-M329 is frequent in Southwestern Ethiopia, especially among Omotic-speaking populations.
+E-M329 is mostly found in East Africa, including in Southwestern Ethiopia, where its presence has been found in Omotic-speaking populations.
 Semino et al. (2004) found 2 cases of E-M329 in Ethiopian Oromo, out of 2400 individuals, including 78 Oromo.
-Cadenas et al. (2007) found one case of E-M329, out of 72 people, in Qatar.
+Beyond East Africa, Cadenas et al. (2007) found one case of E-M329, out of 72 people, in Qatar.